kevonc/kevoncheung.com/content/articles/20210927-creators-monetization-challenges.md

 And also it is because members from a paid community alone can lack a shared goal.

-My plan is to create a new book called Find Joy in Chaos, and the community will be the supporting platform for everyone going through the learning journey.
+My plan is to create a new book called <a href="https://findjoyinchaos.com/">Find Joy in Chaos</a>, and the community will be the supporting platform for everyone going through the learning journey.
 Everything we will do in the community is tied to an aligned learning outcome.

 This becomes straightforward and members know how to help one another.